Karl Gutenberger: SA and SS career

+SA, SS and police ranks

-Postwar prosecution
+Post-war prosecution

-After the end of the war, Gutenberger was captured by American forces in Schloss Lopshorn in Lippe and placed in internment from 10 May 1945.
-On 20 October 1948, a British military court in Hamburg sentenced him to twelve years in prison for the murder of foreign workers.
+After the end of the war, Gutenberger was captured by American forces 10 May 1945 at Schloss Lopshorn in Lippe and handed over to British authorities.
+Placed in internment, on 20 October 1948 a British military court in Hamburg sentenced him to twelve years in prison for the murder of foreign workers.
 Further trials before German civil courts followed.
 On 22 October 1949, he received a four-year sentence from an Aachen court for his role in the Oppenhoff murder.
 A conviction on 16 March 1950 to a five-year prison sentence for crimes against humanity for his part in the murder of Allied airmen who had been shot down was later overturned on appeal in 1952.
 Due to an amnesty, Gutenberger was released from Werl Prison on 9 May 1953.
-After his release from prison, he worked in a wholesale business and died in 1961.
+After his release, he worked in a wholesale business and died in 1961.